 MSc(OT) students are eligible for bursary assistance through student awards, including the OGS bursaries and the Queen’s General bursary.

-We consider your cumulative converted GPA for all years of undergraduate university study.
-Our students typically have a GPA of 75% or higher.
+We consider your cumulative converted GPA on a 4.0 scale for all years of undergraduate university study.
+Our students typically have a GPA of 80% or higher.

 - Letter of Intent